 e.
 So the master commended the unjust steward because he had dealt shrewdly: While not approving his conduct, the master did in fact approve the steward’s shrewdness.
 Jesus added the thought that the businessmen of his day (sons of this world) were more wise, bold, and forward-thinking in the management of what they had (more shrewd) than the people of God were with managing what they had (the sons of light).

 i.
 Some consider this to be one of Jesus’ most difficult parables, because it seems that Jesus used an obviously dishonest man as an example for His disciples.
-Yet God sometimes uses evil things familiar to us with to illustrate a particular point, without praising the thing itself.
+Yet God sometimes uses evil things that are familiar to us to illustrate a particular point, without praising the thing itself.
 Other examples of this principle are when Paul used things like war and slavery as illustrations of the Christian life.

 ii.
 Yet, the dishonest steward was a good example on several points.
 First, he knew he would be called to account for his life and he took that seriously.
 Christians should take seriously the idea that they will be called to account, and that idea can be a joy if we are properly about our Master’s business.
 Second, he took advantage of his present position to arrange a comfortable future.